Image: Matt Anderson Photography/Getty

 Hop on a yacht and tack and gybe your way around these 50+ idyllic isles.
 You’ll find billionaires and old school sailors alike sharing a punch at the friendly watering holes along the white sand beaches of Virgin Gorda and Jost Van Dyke – everyone here is on island time.

 If you like a resort holiday where everything is taken care of, the Dominican Republic is your place.
-But this diverse country offers rainforests, mountains, mangrove lagoons, colonial towns, quiet fishing villages and more just beyond the picture-perfect beaches and bars.
+But just beyond the picture-perfect beaches and bars, this diverse country also offers rainforests, mountains, mangrove lagoons, colonial towns, quiet fishing villages and more.

 The rich and famous descend on this sun-kissed island every winter for its legendary parties.
 If you want a taste of the high life, with postcard-worthy beaches and marinas at every turn, St Barts will not disappoint.
 Expect French-inspired fine-dining food and designer boutiques worthy of the celebrity clientele.